 6. Don’t forget to feed enough forage.

-I often find people traveling for long periods at a time often underestimate how much hay they should feed and as a consequence the horses lose condition while away from home.
+People traveling for long periods at a time often underestimate how much hay they should feed and as a consequence the horses lose condition while away from home.

 For horses who do struggle to hold weight while they are away, feed as much hay as they want to eat (within reason, if they start eating more than 2.5 kg per 100 kg/ 2.5 lb/100 lb of bodyweight you may need to limit it) and always try to have hay they really like to eat.
 They get a massive amount of nutrition from hay and it keeps their entire gut and their mind in balance with the overall effect being better appetites and performance at a level you would expect.